JujuAdams/RunGML/bounce_annotated.md

 		],
 	],
 ```
-Then repeat the process for vertical movement.
-That completes the step event.
+Then repeat the process for vertical movement to complete the step event.

 ```
 	"draw_gui": ["pass",
 ```
-Finally, define a Draw GUI event for the object, starting with "pass" as usual.
+Finally, define a Draw GUI event for the object, starting with `"pass"` as usual.

 ```
 		["draw_ellipse",